QuickBooks for Bookkeepers: The 2026 Workflow Guide

 3. Client permissions and access patterns

-- Firm with junior staff: Accept primary admin for the firm lead, then use RBAC to assign junior bookkeepers to the exact permission areas they need — transactions, bank feeds, reports — without giving them access to payroll or user management.
+- Firm with junior staff: Give the firm lead the access needed for the engagement, then use RBAC to assign junior bookkeepers to the exact permission areas they need — transactions, bank feeds, reports — without giving them access to payroll or user management.

 - Tax-prep-only engagement: Downgrade to standard accountant user or use QuickBooks Ledger.
 You don't need primary admin to run Prep for Taxes and pull workpapers — you just need the data.